-In Spring 2017, Professor Reynolds will be on sabbatical.
 In academic year 2017-18, Professor Reynolds will be a visiting professor at Harvard Law School.

 Professor Reynolds teaches civil procedure, conflict of laws, negotiation, and mediation.
 Her research interests include dispute systems design, problem-solving in multiparty scenarios, and cultural influences and implications of alternative processes.
 View published and in-progress works by Professor Reynolds here.

 Professor Reynolds has received the University of Oregon's Ersted Award for Distinguished Teaching and the law school's Orlando J. Hollis Teaching Award.
 She is the Faculty Director of the nationally ranked Oregon ADR Center, which in June 2016 received the Ninth Circuit Award for Excellence in ADR Education.
 She has served as the national chair of the ADR Section of the Association of American Law Schools and is an active blogger for the ADR professor blog, indisputably.
 In 2016, Reynolds served as the interim ombudsperson at the University of Oregon.
 Currently she is the co-chair for the Legal Education Policy Committee for the ABA Section on Dispute Resolution.

 Professor Reynolds received her law degree cum laude from Harvard Law School, her master's degree in English from the University of Texas at Austin, and her bachelor's degree from the University of Chicago.
 While at Harvard, Professor Reynolds served as an editor of the Harvard Law Review; as a research assistant for Professor Arthur Miller on his treatise, Federal Practice and Procedure; and as a teaching assistant, researcher, and Harvard Negotiation Research Project Fellow for the Program on Negotiation.